Doctor of Philosophy (CBS)

 Students who study on a part-time basis should be able to complete their degree in five years.
 If a part-time student does not defend the dissertation by the end of the fifth year, the student will pay a continuation fee for each semester he/she remains in the program.

-- Successful completion of all seminars with a grade of B or higher.
+- Successful completion of all required hours of specified coursework with a minimum GPA of 3.0 and with a grade of B or higher for all seminars.

 - Successful completion of proficiency examinations in concentration-specific modern research languages as noted below.

 - Successful completion of a dissertation proposal prepared under the supervision of a faculty mentor.

 - Successful oral defense of a dissertation that is an original work of academic research (90,000-110,000 words) before a committee of at least three internal and/or external faculty readers.